 A Complete Guide To Pura Tanah Lot Temple In Bali

-Tanah Lot is open from 7 am to 7 pm.
-We’d recommend you get there as early as possible, as the place gets really crowded from 10 am.
+Tanah Lot is open from 7 a.m. to 7 p.m.
+We recommend you get there as early as possible, as tourists start flocking the temple by 10 a.m..
 The current entrance fees for the temple are:

-- Women need to wear a sarong (clothes that wrap from waist to ankle), kebaya (native Indonesian dress) and tie a scarf or a sash on the waist.
+Like in most temples in Bali, Tanah Lot too has a strict dress code.
+Women must wear a sarong (clothes that cover from waist to ankle) or kebaya (native Indonesian dress), and tie a scarf or a sash on the waist.

-- Men must wear a sarong, shirt, scarf or sash tied around the waist, along with Udeng (Balinese headdress created from elaborately folded clothes).
+Men must also wear a sarong, a shirt, and tie a scarf or sash tied around the waist, along with udeng (a Balinese turban like headdress).

 Things to Do In & Around Tanah Lot

 Explore The Temple